Ponchest/kotlin/plugins/js-plain-objects/README.md

 ### Contribute

 Follow [Kotlin's contribution guidelines](../../docs/contributing.md).
-In general, create an issue in [Kotlin's YouTrack](https://youtrack.jetbrains.com/issues/KT).
+If you want to report an issue, request a feature or ask for help, create an issue in our [issue tracker](https://youtrack.jetbrains.com/issues/KT).